hereariim/frontveg/README.md

 ## Description

 This plugin is a tool to perform image inference.
 This plugin contained two steps of image processing.
-First, from RGB image, an depth map is estimated and then thresholded to detect foreground and background in image.
-Second, grounding dino model detect foliage in foreground.
-The output is a binary mask where white colour are associated to foliage in foreground.
+First, from RGB image, a depth map is estimated and then thresholded based on the estimated depth histogram modes to detect foreground and background regions in image.
+Second, a Grounding DINO model detects foliage in the foreground.
+The output is a binary mask where white colour are associated to foliage in the foreground.

 The plugin is applicable to images of trellised plants; in this configuration, it has been applied to images of pome fruit trees (apple), stone fruit trees (abricot) and climbing plants (grapevine).